-This upcoming tour has been made possible by the BHP-funded project “Coastal Impacts: An Integrated Approach for Community Adaptation, Understanding, and Planning.”
+The current tour of Water/Ways is part of the LEH’s BHP-funded initiative “Coastal Impacts: An Integrated Approach for Community Adaptation, Understanding, and Planning.”

-- Jean Lafitte National Historical Park and Preserve, Wetlands Acadian Cultural Center, Thibodaux, LA: May 29–July 3, 2021
+- Jean Lafitte National Historical Park and Preserve, Wetlands Acadian Cultural Center, Thibodaux, LA: May 29–June 30, 2021

 - Grand Isle Community Center, Grand Isle, LA: July 10–August 21, 2021

 - Lake Pontchartrain Basin Maritime Museum, Madisonville, LA: August 28–October 9, 2021

 - Bayou Teche Museum, New Iberia, LA: October 21–November 27, 2021